stardog-union/launchpad-docs/providers/microsoft-entra.md

 5. **Test the migration**: Verify that users can authenticate and connect to Stardog instances without interactive prompts

 > [!WARNING]
 > Existing SSO connections that relied on interactive authentication will fail once OBO is enabled, since the interactive authentication flow is disabled.
-Complete the OBO app registration setup before enabling this feature to ensure seamless user experience.
+Complete the OBO app registration setup before enabling this feature to ensure a non-interactive user experience.